 All our new and reviewed health and social care information is produced under the Information Standard requirements:

-- Current by reviewing and updating it at least every two years
+- Current by reviewing and updating it at least every three years

 Our helpline is certified by the Helplines Association Quality Standard, which defines and accredits best practice.

 You can call the helpline on 03000 030 555, Monday to Friday between 9am - 5pm or ask your question online.

 We are a member of the Fundraising Standards Board, which means we follow a code of fundraising practice.
 The FRSB protects donors by ensuring charities and suppliers are accountable for their fundraising and by handling complaints.

 Our information about looking after someone with a lung condition won a BMA patient information award for long-term conditions.
 It was praised for being well-produced, in response to a need, and very well-laid-out.

 If you are living with a lung condition, or know somebody who is, find out how we can support you.

 Our press and campaigns manager Alistair Martin was awarded by the Charity Staff Foundation for the BLF’s campaign to ban smoking in cars with children, which saw MPs vote in favour of the ban in 2014.